Oğuz (city): Etymology

+The name Oghuz comes from the Oghuz Turks, which Azerbaijanis are a part of.

 Before 1991 the town was called Vartashen (Վարդաշեն), which means town of roses in Armenian; 'Vard' meaning rose and 'shen' meaning town or village.
 This is in reference to the abundance of roses that naturally grow in this place.
 A colophon on Armenian manuscript dating to 1466 suggests possibly earlier bilingual variants of the name: Giwlstan (Գիւլստան), and Vardud (Վարդուդ).

 The town was renamed to Oghuz in 1991 during the expulsion of the Armenian and autochthonous Udi-speaking population.
-The name Oghuz, given to the town in 1991, was taken from the old Turkic tribe of Oghuz.

 Population

 Until 1991, Vartashen was mainly a Udi village, where the Vartashen dialect of the Udi language was spoken by about 3000 people in the 1980s.
 The Udis of Vartashen belonged to the Armenian and Gregorian Church and had Armenian surnames.

-During the Nagorno-Karabakh conflict, most Udis of the town were expelled by the local activists of Popular Front of Azerbaijan.
+During the First Nagorno-Karabakh War, most Udis of the town were expelled by the local activists of Popular Front of Azerbaijan.
 The Udis, bearing Armenian names and belonging to both the Armenian and the Gregorian Church, had been viewed as Armenians and hence suffered the same fate as other Armenians in Azerbaijan.
 Some 50 Udi people remained in the town.

 There were also Tat-speaking Mountain Jews in Vartashen.
 Most of them have emigrated to Israel, but possibly 80 have stayed.